Polkas/ggcall/README.md

 An excellent implementation example is to create a bunch of ggplot templates, and we want them to be functions.
 Then, each template will generate the expected plot, and the ggplot2 code behind is easy to get.

+## Note

+The solution is in the early development and is expected not to work in specific situations like with cowplot or when transition to grobs occurs.

 ## Usage

 With `ggcall`, retrieving the construction calls of a `ggplot` object is straightforward: